prebid/Prebid.js/modules/discoveryBidAdapter.md

             sizes: [[300, 250]],
           },
         },
-        // Replace this object to test a new Adapter!
+        // Replace this object to test a new adapter!
         bids: [
           {
             bidder: "discovery",